Honkai: Star Rail Tier list

 • All Major Traces unlocked and skills upgraded to level 10,

-• Character equipped with level 80 non-limited 4★ or 5★ Light Cone (including the 'standard' Light Cones),
+• Character equipped with level 80 best in slot 4★ or 5★ Light Cone (including limited Light Cones, but at S1),

 • Character equipped with 5★ upgraded gear with optimal Main Stats and Sub Stats (with 24 desired sub stats out of a possible 54),